-Mint (a renowned design gallery) has hosted Raw, an exhibition celebrating designs that strive to minimize human impact on the environment...considerate designs indeed.
+Mint (opened in a new window/tab) (a renowned design gallery) has hosted Raw, an exhibition celebrating designs that strive to minimize human impact on the environment...considerate designs indeed.

 The showcase counted more than 60 designs, both from famous and new designers.
 And they all started with sustainable materials, ranging from leftover marble, to solid wood and clay.

 One of my favourites is surely the Ven.To table.
 The table top is a slab of solid cedar wood coming from a 300-years old tree that fell during a thunderstorm (and we can clearly see the sign of where it was hit by the lighting!)

 The hand-blown glass legs contrast with the solidity of wood and almost seem to disappear, making this table a beautiful candidate to experience the benefits of risky interiors.

 Another favourite of mine is Snappy Tree Friend.
 This floor lamp is made out of a real branch whose top can be lifted displaying a LED light nestled into the trunk.
 Another inspiring option to enrich a biophilic design by literally bringing the outdoors in!

 And a last favourite (but totally not least) is Claything, a collection that stands in between textiles and ceramics.
 Little clay beads are woven together, resulting in flexible ceramics screens that can be used as room dividers, art pieces and whatever else a creative mind can come up with!